OE-FET/JISA/README.md

 # JISA - "LabVIEW?
 Never heard of her."
 `JISA` is a library that I created, here in the Cavendish Laboratory, because I really (really really really) do not like LabVIEW.
 If you're ever in the mood to be forcibly bored into an early grave, ask me why.

-In essence then, the purpose of `JISA` is to act as an alternative (and actually decent) means of creating experimental control systems.
+In essence then, the purpose of `JISA` is to act as an alternative (and standardised) means of creating experimental control systems.
 It comprises, largely, of three sections:
 ### 1. Standardised Instrument Control

 `JISA` implements standard interfaces for each "type" of instrument, meaning that instruments are easily interchangeable.
 If we connect to a Keithley 2600 series multi-channel SMU, an Agilent SPA, and a Keithley 2450 single-channel SMU: